FluxML/fluxml.github.io/blog/_posts/2021-07-09-FastAI-tabular-data.md

 ## Data Preprocessing

 Although, we have loaded the data in a container which can be used later while creating a `DataLoader` and training, often we would like to perform transformations on it.
-The tabular transformations are defined as a part of the `DataAugmentation.jl` package, and the currently available ones are:
+The tabular transformations are defined as a part of the `[DataAugmentation.jl](https://github.com/lorenzoh/DataAugmentation.jl)` package, and the currently available ones are:
  - Normalization
  - FillMissing
  - Categorify

 ### Normalization

 The `Normalization` transformation involves normalizing a row of data using the mean and standard deviation of the columns.
-To start with we'll have to create a `Dict` which contains the required information for all rows to be normalized.
+To start, we'll have to create a `Dict` which contains the required information for all rows to be normalized.

 ```julia
 julia> using DataAugmentation, Statistics